IUB-RHouse/Engagement_Tracking_Algorithm/README.md

     - **NOTE**: You will need to do this every time you reboot the computer

 ## Setup instructions (Engagement Algorithm)
+#complete step 1 and 2 only if you have not done so on your computer.
 1. Clone this repo by clicking the colored "Code" button on this page and copying the link.
 Go into catkin_ws/src/ and type in *git clone \[link\]*
 2. In `catkin_ws/` run *catkin_make*

+#complete these steps every time.
+1. navigate to catkin_ws
 3. After that, run *source devel/setup.bash*
-4. Everytime you plan to run this program, open three terminals (or three tabs in a terminal)
+4. Everytime you plan to run this program, open four terminals (or three tabs in a terminal)
     1. In the first one run the *roscore* command
     2. In the second one go to `catkin_ws/src/azure_kinect_ros_driver/launch/` and run *roslaunch driver.launch*
-        - If you get an error saying `Resource not found: azure_kinect_ros_driver`, run step 6 of the Azure Kinect Setup Instructions
+        - If you get an error saying `Resource not found: azure_kinect_ros_driver`, run *source devel/setup.bash* in the main 'catkin_ws' folder.
-    3. In the third one go to `catkin_ws/src/Engagement_Tracking_Algorithm/`.
+    3. In the third one go to '/catkin_ws/src/flir_boson_usb/launch/' and run *roslaunch flir_boson.launch*
+        - If you get an error saying `Resource not found: flir_boson`, run *source devel/setup.bash* in the main 'catkin_ws' folder.
+    4. In the fourth one go to `catkin_ws/src/Engagement_Tracking_Algorithm/`.
 You will use this terminal to run this algorithm.
 Please read "Recording Instructions" or "Analysis Instructions" for how to run this program

 ## Recording Instructions
 1. In the root of this folder (which should be `~/catkin_ws/src/Engagement_Tracking_Algorithm)`, open a terminal and run *python scripts/listener.py \[modes\] fps=\[FPS\]*